Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A Developer has created a large Lambda function, and deployment is failing with the following error:ClientError: An error occurred (InvalidParameterValueException) when calling the CreateFunction operation: Unzipped size must be smaller than XXXXXXXXX bytes', where XXXXXXXXX is the current Lambda limit.
 What can the Developer do to fix this problem?

 - [ ] Submit a limit increase request to AWS Support to increase the function to the size needed.
-- [ ] Use a compression algorithm that is more efficient than ZI.
+- [ ] Use a compression algorithm that is more efficient than ZIP.
 - [x] Break the function into multiple smaller Lambda functions.
 - [ ] ZIP the ZIP file twice to compress it further.